HashMapsData2Value/AlgorandFAQ/README.md

 # Algorand - Protocol

-## How does Algorand solve the Blockchain Trilemma?

-[Refer to this talk](https://www.youtube.com/watch?v=Lbje18-zxc8) by Silvio Micali at the Algorand Boston Meetup.

 ## What does "PURE" Proof-of-Stake mean?
 Blockchains are just blocks of transactions cryptographically chained together.
 Blocks containing these transactions are proposed to the network, validated by the network, until consensus has been reached that the specific block is "correct" and everybody can move on to the next block to add.